privacyguides/privacyguides.org/docs/linux-desktop/overview.en.md

 ### Arch-based distributions

-Arch based distributions are not recommended for those new to Linux, regardless of the distribution.
+Arch based distributions are not recommended for those new to Linux, (regardless of distribution) as they require regular [system maintenance](https://wiki.archlinux.org/title/System_maintenance).
 Arch does not have an distribution update mechanism for the underlying software choices.
 As a result you have to stay aware with current trends and adopt technologies as they supersede older practices on your own.

 For a secure system, you are also expected to have sufficient Linux knowledge to properly set up security for their system such as adopting a [mandatory access control](https://en.wikipedia.org/wiki/Mandatory_access_control) system, setting up [kernel module](https://en.wikipedia.org/wiki/Loadable_kernel_module#Security) blacklists, hardening boot parameters, manipulating [sysctl](https://en.wikipedia.org/wiki/Sysctl) parameters, and knowing what components they need such as [Polkit](https://en.wikipedia.org/wiki/Polkit).